Here are some of the BEST Black Friday deals you can buy today

 This year, we're seeing Black Friday sales kicking off earlier than ever.
-With a delayed Prime Day, less emphasis on in-store events, and possible concerns over shipping delays nearer the holidays, it makes total sense that retailers would want to kickstart their sales now and offer some early Black Friday deals online for shoppers who are ready to spend.
+With Prime Day being so delayed and less emphasis on in-store events, combined possible concerns over shipping delays nearer the holidays, it makes total sense that retailers would want to kickstart their sales now and offer some early Black Friday deals online for shoppers who are ready to spend.

 We've gathered up a bunch of the best deals from retailers like Amazon, Best Buy, Target, and more, in one place to make your holiday shopping easier.
-The deals available now are Black Friday-worthy offers and well worth snagging now.
-There's no guarantee any deal on this list will still be available come the end of the month, so don't wait on anything you're eyeing up.
+With everything going on, you're going to want to start your Black Friday shopping earlier this year than ever before.
+These Black Friday tech deals are some of the best available, so don't miss out.

 - : Eero 6 Mesh Wi-Fi System + Echo Dot (3rd Gen) and Philips Hue Bulbs | $279 at Amazon